 Conclusions: The cognitive deficits characteristic for ADHD in a child with BPERS may be unresponsive to antiepileptic treatment, but are reversible after a carefully selected neurotherapy program, combined with antiepileptic treatment.
 Event Related Potentials (ERPs) in the GO/NOGO task can be used to assess functional brain changes induced by neurotherapeutical programs.

-Keywords: Male, Magnetic Resonance Imaging, Evoked Potentials - physiology, Epilepsy, Rolandic - therapy, Electroencephalography, Child, Beta Rhythm - physiology, Behavior, Attention Deficit Disorder with Hyperactivity - therapy, Neuropsychological Tests, Photic Stimulation, Semantics, Time Factors, Writing
+Keywords: Magnetic Resonance Imaging, Evoked Potentials - physiology, Epilepsy, Rolandic - therapy, Electroencephalography, Child, Beta Rhythm - physiology, Behavior, Attention Deficit Disorder with Hyperactivity - therapy, Neuropsychological Tests, Photic Stimulation, Semantics, Time Factors, Writing

 01 May 2023 : EditorialEditorial: Twenty Years On from Sequencing the Human Genome, Personalized/Precision Oncology Prepares to Meet the Challenges of Checkpoint Inhibitor Therapy

 25 May 2023 : Database AnalysisCOVID-19 Crisis And The Study Of The Incidence Of Alcohol-related Deaths In Poland

 25 May 2023 : Review articleA Review of Preclinical and Clinical Studies in Support of the Role of Non-Steroidal Anti-Inflammatory Drug...

 25 May 2023 : Clinical ResearchPeriapical Lesions and Missed Canals in Endodontically Treated Teeth: A Cone-Beam Computed Tomographic Stud...

 23 May 2023 : Database AnalysisAssociation Between Alcohol Consumption and Cardiovascular Risk Based on Data from the Three Generations fo...